1se/hyper-iceberg/README.md

+# THIS IS NOW DEPRECATED

+[cocopon](https://github.com/cocopon), the original author of the Iceberg theme, has created an *official* port of the theme.
+You can find it over at [cocopon/hyper-iceberg](https://github.com/cocopon/hyper-iceberg).

+Downloading the official version via adding `hyper-iceberg` to your hyper config should be available shorty.
+___

 # Bringing iceberg to hyper!

 This is a port of the wonderful [iceberg](https://github.com/cocopon/iceberg.vim) vim and terminal color scheme by [cocopon](https://github.com/cocopon) for [Hyper](https://hyper.is/)!